betagouv/figpot/README.md

 Optional ones:

 - `PENPOT_BASE_URL` _(by default it's `https://design.penpot.app/` but it has to be changed in case you use a custom Penpot instance)_

+#### Warnings

+Warnings to manually skip are emitted if:

+- Your file size goes over Penpot recommandations _(see the FAQ for more details)_
+- When synchronizing with no previous `mapping.json` _(we want to make sure you won't override a Penpot file by mistake)_

+In case of a CI/CD pipeline you want to automate this, you can use `--ci` as parameter to answer "yes" to all confirm prompts.
+Use it with caution.

 ### More advanced usage